junyoung-jamong/TimeSeries_CNN_Classification_Using_Grid_Representation/README.md

 | Two_Patterns | (16, 23) | 0.020 | 0.036 |
 | wafer | (4, 29) | 0.009 | 0.008 |
 | yoga | (30, 23) | 0.180 | 0.144 |
+In this experiment, we represented time-series data as a grid-based matrix and performed 1-NN classification on test data sets.
+For each data-set, the number of rows and columns in the grid is determined by the LOOCV(leave-one-out cross validation) 1-NN classification using the training data-set.
+For more detailed parameters learning procedures, reference [Yangqing Ye et al.](https://link.springer.com/article/10.1007/s10115-018-1264-0) paper.
+Note that there is a problem that their experiments are not reproduced accurately.
+For this reason, we can confirm that the parameters obtained by learning are different from those of Yangqing Ye et al's.
+For more reliable results, please do your own experiments and check the results.

 #### Results of CNN Classification with time-series grid representation
 | Datasets  | (m, n) | error rate |